Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 Summer Motorcycle Pants

 A lot of multi-season ATGATT riding outfits knock summer ventilation out of the park using mesh/textile design.
-On the cheap, Sedici Alexi Pants are one example.
-While I can't recommend this product without suggesting a significant armor upgrade, their wallet friendly prospect has a lot going for it.
-Two external pockets and a "nothin' but mesh" ventilation system are made from the same material as fire hoses.
+On the cheap, the Sedici Alexi Pants are one example.
+While I can't recommend this product without suggesting a significant armor upgrade, their wallet-friendly prospect has a lot going for it.
+The same material as fire hoses makes two external pockets and a "nothin' but mesh" ventilation system.
 Minus the wallet bruising and visual drama of ADV stylistics, it also has a certain "hang it in that mud puddle" aesthetic good enough for your daily commute.

 Not all hot days are hot days, though.
 Some are hot days that go frigid in the late afternoon.
-While the aforementioned Sedici Alexi pants fit the bill for this as well, another (perhaps more stylish) hot weather motorcycle riding gear option would be REV'IT's Austin Jeans.
-Combining Cordura and 12.5oz denim, the Austins include PWR shield reinforcements where it counts.
-The level 1 armor can (and should) be upgraded to work with its built-in, stealthy reflective elements.
+While the aforementioned Sedici Alexi pants fit the bill for this as well, another (perhaps more stylish) hot weather motorcycle gear option would be REV'IT's Austin Jeans.
+Combining Cordura and 12.5 oz denim, the Austins include PWR shield reinforcements where it counts.
+Upgrade the Level 1 armor to work with its built-in, stealthy reflective elements.

 But then, some hot days are just ... hot.
 For these 24 hour cookouts, REV'IT has you covered again.
-Their Cayenne Pro pants, more for the ADV crowd, come in a lighter color option which immediately drew my attention (light colors draw less heat).
-Circulating a beastly amount of airflow, their Schoellar-dynatec and aero cool 3D mesh plus a slew of ventilation panels distribute a breeze that echos your forward momentum.
-The armor is level 2 right off the hanger and there are hip protector slots as well.
+Their Cayenne Pro pants, more for the ADV crowd, come in a lighter color option, which immediately drew my attention (light colors draw less heat).
+Circulating a beastly amount of airflow, their Schoeller-Dynatec and Aero Cool 3D mesh, plus a slew of ventilation panels, distribute a breeze that echoes your forward momentum.
+The armor is Level 2 right off the hanger and there are hip protector slots as well.

 If you're not up for buying pants that are season-specific, though, again ... look to modular systems.
 Oxford's Continental Advanced, Scorpion's Yosemite and Klim's Latitude all tick the multi-layer checkbox with legitimate comfort in mind.
-Consider how often they'll be put to use and what disrespect you'll be subjecting them to before reaching for that credit card.
+Consider how often you'll use them and what disrespect you'll subject them to before reaching for that credit card.

 Cooling Layers

-Cooling layers are an ever-developing "let's try this" environment with little to no uniformity.
+Cooling layers are an ever-developing "let's try this" environment with little-to-no uniformity.
 At their most basic core, moisture wicking t-shirts and underwear do plenty by themselves.
-Any nylon workout shirt that's labelled "quick dry" is likely moisture wicking.
+Any nylon workout shirt that manufacturers label "quick dry" likely wicks moisture.
 That means moisture moving, which in turn means body cooling (within reason).
-Underwear equivalents such as Uniqlo's Airism mesh boxer briefs do much of the same.
+Underwear equivalents, such as Uniqlo's Airism mesh boxer briefs, do much of the same.

-But if we're looking for purpose-built products that are based in ongoing experimentation, Klim's Aggressor series base layers are the way to go.
+But if we're looking for purpose-built products grounded in ongoing experimentation, choose Klim's Aggressor series base layers.
 Ordered numerically not by "latest release" but intended climate, lower numbers equate to better heat displacement, i.e. moisture wicking and airflow cooling.
-The difference in this purchase as opposed to every day workout gear is that it's contoured to suit our motorcycle specific outer layers.
+The difference in this purchase, as opposed to everyday workout gear, is that it's contoured to suit our motorcycle-specific outer layers.

 As a sidebar, we can't ignore the importance of regular hydration while riding in the deep heat.
-Klim's Hydrapak Shape-Shift was designed with that exact truth in mind.
-Available in a variety of sizes, these are a no-brainer for the tank or tail bag.
-If you or a buddy has ever been stranded roadside as "that guy," you know having a slight excess of H2O never hurts.
-That is, unless it's being thrown at you for not having checked your fuel level prior to riding.
+Klim designed the Hydrapak Shape-Shift with that exact truth in mind.
+Available in a variety of sizes, these are a no-brainer for the tank or tailbag.
+If you or a buddy has ever stranded roadside as "that guy," you know carrying a slight excess of H2O never hurts.
+That is, unless someone throws it at you for not checking your fuel level prior to riding.

 Hot Weather Motorcycle Jackets